-B. The County Court may review a lower decision upon its own motion after giving 10 days notice to the parties involved in the decision and if such review is within 15 days of receipt of notice of said initiated lower decision.
+B. The Board of Commissioners may review a lower decision upon its own motion after giving 10 days notice to the parties involved in the decision and if such review is within 15 days of receipt of notice of said initiated lower decision.